Getting started for UW Researchers

-In addition to all the resources below, we recently published the CoMotion Startup Handbook that further explains the key steps that go into creating a successful startup.
+In addition to all the resources below, we recently published the CoMotion Startup Handbook, which further explains the key steps that go into creating a successful startup.
 Not only does it share practical information, it will also help inspire and empower your journey ahead.

 Validate your idea

 Validating your idea—that is, looking beyond the details of your innovation toward building it into a successful business—is an important part of the process.